 Goal 2: By the end of February kick-off the project scoping activity for the ESFRI RIs and the scientific communities that have the second highest number of active collaborations with EGI.
 (These are YELLOW in the table).
 This will be implemented in the form of a series of teleconference calls, initiated by EGI.eu and carried out with the involvement of the representatives of all those EGI members that have active collaborations with these RIs, communities.

-Goal 3: Define at least 4 new Virtual Team projects as a result of the scoping activity mentioned under Goal 1 and 2, and hand these over to Implementation.
+Goal 3: Define at least 4 new Team projects as a result of the scoping activity mentioned under Goal 1 and 2, and hand these over to Implementation.

 Goal 4: Define at least one focused project as the follow up of the DIRAC meetings that have been conducted during December and January.
 Hand the project over to Implementation.